Answers to Your Top 9 Baby Sleep Problems

 Typical Sleep Schedules for Children 6 Months To 5 Years

-For an adult, sure, sometime between 9 and 11:00 p.m. is a fine bedtime.
-But for our children, no, it’s too late.
+For an adult, sure, sometime between 9 and 11:00 p.m. is n appropriate bedtime.
+But for our babies and toddlers, it’s too late.
 Our children need far more sleep than we do as adults.
 And as the parent, it’s our job to protect their growth and development by protecting their sleep.
 Learn more about early bedtimes:

 Why An Early Bedtime Means More Restful Sleep